 2016 saw The Rowan Amber Mill release a series of new songs on three A Year in the Country compilation albums The Quietened Village, Fractures, and The Forest / The Wald.

-2017 will see The Rowan Amber Mill continue to work on three entirely new albums, at least one of which will be released later in 2017.
-They also have new songs featuring on a couple of compilation albums due for release later in the year.
+2017 saw The Rowan Amber Mill continue to work on three entirely new albums, and new songs featuring on a couple of compilation albums due for release in 2018.

 "Romantic folk narratives with a dark-woods chill of pastoral melancholy". - Mojo magazine.